borg286/sevtech/README.md

 * The carrot in your inventory is where you can view your **nutrition levels**.
 If you raise the nutrition levels high enough you will get **buffs**.
 Let them drop too low and you'll have debuffs.
 See nutrition below for healthy meals below

-* You can move **faster** on certain blocks like Grass Paths made by right clicking with a shovel
+* You can move **faster** on certain blocks like Grass Paths made by right clicking with a shovel or trowel

 * Use F7 to see the **light levels** on the ground and F9 to see the **chunk borders**.